facebook

 6. On the Same Wall as the Door

-On the Same Wall as the Door
+Bed On the Same Wall as the Door in a light blue bedroom

 Placing your bed on the same wall as the door is an excellent way to keep your bed out of sight of the doorway.
 And that’s important if your bedroom door opens to look directly at the living room or another frequented area of the house.